MicrosoftDocs/windows-itpro-docs/education/windows/windows-11-se-overview.md

 - Windows 11 SE
 - Microsoft Intune for Education

 Windows 11 SE is a new edition of Windows that's designed for education.
-It runs on web-first devices that use essential education apps, and comes with Microsoft Office 365 preinstalled.
+It runs on web-first devices that use essential education apps.
+Microsoft Office 365 is preinstalled.

 For education customers seeking cost-effective devices, Microsoft Windows 11 SE is a great choice.
 Windows 11 SE includes the following benefits: